Understanding

 Are Digital Banks FSCS Protected?

-Many UK digital banks hold a full UK banking licence and are covered by the Financial Services Compensation Scheme (FSCS).
-If they fail, eligible deposits are protected up to £120,000 per person, per authorised bank.
+Many UK digital banks hold a full UK banking licence and are covered by the Financial Services Compensation Scheme.

 You can compare licensing status, FSCS coverage, savings features and fees in our digital banks comparison guide.